 You almost definitely know Bill Nye from one of the 100 episodes of Bill Nye the Science Guy that aired from 1993-1998 - he was always wearing his signature light blue lab coat and a slick bow tie.
 But who is Bill Nye, really?
 What do we know about him, other than he's the science guy?
 According to his biography, William Sanford Nye was born on November 27, 1955, in Washington, D.C.
 He went to college at Cornell University, where he studied mechanical engineering, and took an astronomy class taught by Carl Sagan.

-His Mother Was A Badass
+His Mother Was Cool

 Nye once said, “My mom was a big believer in women doing everything.”

 Well, he wasn't kidding.
 Not only was his mother, Jacqueline Jenkins-Nye, a serving member of the Navy, she was even enlisted to help crack the Enigma Code.
 Her work on the project is said to have shortened WWII by several years.

 "She wasn't Rosie the Riveter, she was Rosie the Top-Secret Code Breaker," he remembers.
 "People would ask her what she did during World War II and she'd say, 'I can't talk about it, ha ha ha!'"